eastandwestwind/notes/_posts/2015-09-28-15-rmergemultiple.md

 ---
-title: R tutorial- Data Munging Part 2
+title: R- Data Munging Part 2
 ---

-Just a short post on using he reduce function to merge together multiple files.
+Use the reduce function to merge together multiple files.

 I've got email marketing data in 6 separate files, one for each email campaign.
 I need to merge these together to find general stats.